parthshahk/Electronics/README.md

 This page allows you to change certain configurations of the website.
 In order to use this, knowledge of `JSON` language is required because these configurations are stored in json format.

-There are 4 configuration file that control certain aspects of the website.
+There are 4 configuration files that control various aspects of the website.
 Each described below:

 #### Slider.json
 This configuration is for the _full width image slider_ on the homepage of the website.